shaozelian/everest/about.md

 ---
 layout: default
-title: 🏠 Home
+title: ℹ️ About
-nav_order: 1
+nav_order: 99
 ---

 # {{ page.title }}
 {: .non_toc}

-Homepage
+About the site.
 {: .fs-6 .fw-300 }